-Legally insurance can be defined as follows.
+Legally insurance can be defined as follows

-Insurance is a contract between two parties whereby one party agrees to undertake the risk of another in exchange for consideration known as premium and promises to pay a fixed sum of money to the other party on happening of an uncertain event (death) or after e=the expiry of a certain period in case of life insurance or to indemnify the other party on happening of an uncertain event in case of general insurance.
+Insurance is a contract between two parties whereby one party agrees to undertake the risk of another in exchange for consideration known as premium and promises to pay a fixed sum of money to the other party on happening of an uncertain event (death) or after the expiry of a certain period in case of life insurance or to indemnify the other party on happening of an uncertain event in case of general insurance.

-According to Chief Justice Tindal, “Insurance is a contract in which sum of money is paid by the assured in consideration of the insures incurring the risk of paying a large sum upon a given contingency”
+The party bearing the risk is known as the “insurer” or “assurer” and the party whose risk is covered is known as the ‘insured’ or ‘assured’.
+According to Chief Justice Tindal, “Insurance is a contract in which sum of money is paid by the assured in consideration of the insurers incurring the risk of paying a large sum upon a given contingency.

 According to these definitions all contracts of insurance except life insurance contracts, are contract of indemnity.

 The basic objective of insurance is to transfer the risk of a person to the insurance company which has easily spread it over a large number of persons who are insuring similar risks.
 The concept behind insurance is that a group of people exposed to similar risk come together and make contributions towards formation of a pool of funds.
 In case a person actually suffers a loss on account of such risk, he is compensated out of the same pool of funds.
 Contribution to the pool is made by a group of people sharing common risks and collected by the insurance companies in the form of premiums.